 What is the link between gall bladder disease and obesity?

 Higher levels of fat mean more cholecystokinin must be produced which overwhelms the capacity of the gallbladder

 Decreased metabolism leading to cholestasis and thus stone formation

 Higher levels of fat mean fewer bile salts must be produced which underwhelms the capacity of the gallbladder

 Higher levels of fat mean more bile salts must be produced which overwhelms the capacity of the gallbladder

 Higher levels of fat mean more bile salts must be produced which underwhelms the capacity of the gallbladder

 Stem 2, question 2 of 3Which of the following cancers is obesity NOT a risk factor for?

 Stem 2, question 3 of 5Oscar takes an anti-depressant.
-Which of of the following anti-depressants does not cause weight gain as a side effect?
+Which one of the following anti-depressants does not cause weight gain as a side effect?

 Stem 2, question 4 of 5By what mechanism do anti-psychotics cause weight gain?